robincamille/wikindex/readme.md

 {{col-end}}
 ```

 ...
-Which looks like this on Wikipedia (screenshot):
+Which looks like this when posted on Wikipedia (screenshot):

 ![Screenshot of Wikipedia, 3 red links, 2 blue links](http://i.imgur.com/btuhJ7p.png)